The Night Circus by Erin Morgenstern

 Morgenstern, Erin.
 The Night Circus (p.
 165).
 Knopf Doubleday Publishing Group.
 Kindle Edition.

 I love how much attention Morgenstern pays to the details of each scene.
-The circus is meant to be a
+The circus is meant to be a feast for the senses, so she paints these elaborate scenes, making sure to include smells, sounds, minutia that would contribute to the experience, were you to actually witness it.

 In the story, Herr Thiessen, a clock maker, falls in love with the circus and begins a journal about his experiences.
 Eventually, some of his entries are published in newspapers around the world and his descriptions touch the hearts of other circus lovers.
 This leads to the formation of Les Reves, the dreamers.
 Followers of the circus who dress in monochrome with a touch of red to identify themselves.